 In 2007, the Gables moved to Nicaragua to live and focus on New Song’s assignment.
 The mother church planted two outreach congregations in that same year, and Linda started some social projects focusing on health, education, recreation, and micro-enterprise.

-We currently have six churches focused on teaching the Grace of Jesus’ New Covenant.
+We currently have five churches focused on teaching the Grace of Jesus’ New Covenant.
 Our vision is to empower local leadership to impact our communities through education, recreation, health & wellness, and mission teams.
 These ministries create opportunities to share the love of Christ and make disciples.
 Our vision is to equip the disciples to create ongoing, sustainable ministries.